Page Manager

 You may want to create a folder for each Tier 2 topic, one for your admin pages (About Us, Contact Us, Privacy, etc.), and some for any other content-based categories that will help you organize your pages.
 You may also want to create a "To Improve" folder for pages that you plan to improve or update.

-TIP 5 Have some pages that just don't fit neatly into a group?
+Do you have some pages that just don't fit neatly into a group?
 Leave them as "Not Filed."
-It's better to have 30 or 40 "miscellaneous" pages as Not Filed than to expand your folder list by 10.
+It's better to have 10 or 20 "miscellaneous" pages as Not Filed than to expand your folder list by 10.

 Pages

-Work with your pages in this section, where you see the pages displayed...
+Work with your pages in this section, where you see them displayed...

 Page Manager Pages